 Commemorative Brick And Tile Projects

-Personalized bricks pave the entrance to Willie Mays Plaza and feature the names and inscriptions of Charter Seat-members and Giants employees who helped build AT&T Park and to commemorate the 2000 Inaugural Season.
+Personalized bricks pave the entrance to Willie Mays Plaza and feature the names and inscriptions of Charter Seat-members and Giants employees who helped build Oracle Park and to commemorate the 2000 Inaugural Season.
 Personalized bricks also form the World Champions Walk that now surrounds the ballpark, and commemorates the Giants 2010 World Series Championship.
-Personalized tiles are also located at McCovey Point and China Basin Park.
 The commemorative bricks and tiles are no longer available for purchase.

 The Giants value guests' opinions and suggestions on how we can provide quality customer service.
-Guests can leave feedback and comments about their experience at AT&T Park by filling out a guest comment card at the Guest Services Station desk behind Home Plate on the Promenade Level.
-Guests may also obtain a "We're Listening" form from any usher, or use the "Fan Feedback" section of sfgiants.com
+Guests may obtain a "We're Listening" form from any usher, or use the "Fan Feedback" section of sfgiants.com

 24 Willie Mays Plaza